- About UHD

 The following page is a blank template with a header that contains a quicklinks jump menu and the search UHD function.
 Page sections are identified with headers.
 The footer contains all required links, contact and emergency information.

 If you have had any Spanish courses in high school or if you have life experience in Spanish (i.e., speaking Spanish at home or with relatives, or living in a Spanish-speaking country for a time), you must take the placement test before you register for a Spanish course.
-You should contact Sylvia Morin in the UHD Language Lab (N950, x8628), to find out the placement test schedule.
+Contact Victoria Abad Rabat for information about the placement test schedule: 713-226-5228 or email@example.com, 950-N.

 Retroactive Credit from Placement Test